emaowusu/Deploy-Docker-Image-To-AWS-ECR/Readme.md

    http://name-gen-alb-123456789.us-east-1.elb.amazonaws.com
    ```

-🎉 Your app should now be running live on ECS Fargate!
+🎉 The app should now be running live on ECS Fargate!

 ---